projectRaspberry/wipi/README.md

 diskutil unmountDisk /dev/disk2
 ```

-Repeat this process for all four memory cards.
+Repeat this process for all three memory cards.
 Now insert the cards to your Raspberry Pis.
 Remember to mark the master node to separate it from others.

-Now plug in all the four memory cards in to the storage port of Raspberry Pis.
+Now plug in all the three memory cards in to the storage port of Raspberry Pis.
 Then connect the network cables(CAT5/6/6A) to in the ethernet port of Pis.
 Do not power on the Pis at the moment.

 # Step - 2: Network Setup